mariuszlas/HaikHoo/README.md

 1. Started by thinking about the idea of the website.
 2. Designed the basic layout and what features should be on the website.
-3. Built the back-end of the website, wrote tests as it is being developed.
+3. Built the back-end of the website and wrote tests for it.
 4. Deployed the back-end to [Heroku](https://www.heroku.com/).
-5. Built the front-end, wrote test as it is being developed.
+5. Built the front-end, wrote tests as it was developed.
-6. Styling, added icons, favicon, background.
+6. Added icons, favicon, background and overall styling.
 7. Wrote more tests to imrpove test coveage.
 8. Deployed the front-end to [Netlify](https://www.netlify.com/).
 9. Prepared presentation!